 Step 2: Symmetric key exchange

-To ensure that the communicating parties can determine whether the data had been tampered with, integrity algorithms are utilized.
 Simply put, you use a mathematical hash function to scramble a part of the information that you’re sending.
 The receiving party can now check both this function and your private key.
-If we have a match, that means the information hasn’t been interfered with.
+If we have a match, the information hasn’t been interfered with.

 And that’s it!
 All of this might sound complex, but it doesn’t require your interaction at all.
-You pressed the “Connect” button, and the app put those VPN clients to work.
+You click the “Connect” button, and the app puts those VPN clients to work.

 What do VPN protocols have to do with encryption?

-A VPN protocol is a set of procedures that determine all the steps taken to carry out the VPN work – this includes encryption.
-However, there’s a bunch of VPN protocols around, and not all of them are as safe as you’d want them to be, mainly due to the obsolete encryption they use.
+A VPN protocol is a set of procedures outlining all the steps taken to create and maintain a VPN connection, including encryption.
+However, many VPN protocols aren’t as safe as you’d want them to be due to their obsolete encryption.